Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization

 Constraints on the vertical field give that the Faraday rotation needs to be $\lesssim 8^\circ$ at $2.5$~keV, so this is the same limit as before but now on the emissivity weighted mean field $\langle B_z\rangle \lesssim 2\times10^6$~G.

-For the specific case of a Novikov-Thorne emissivity profile for a flow extending from $6$ to $30R_g$ and with $\alpha=5/4$ (as required in the analytic ADAF hot flow models \citealt{Narayan1995} and jet emitting disk models \citealt{Marcel2018}), this gives a magnetic field strength at the ISCO of $B_z(r_{isco})\sim 6\times 10^6$~G. Steeper radial dependence of the field allows larger $B_z(r_{isco})$ on the inner edge of the flow, but the magnetic pressure goes as $B_z^2$, so very steep radial dependence means that the field is not dynamically important across the entire X-ray emitting flow.
+For the specific case of a Novikov-Thorne emissivity profile for a flow extending from $6$ to $30R_g$ and with $\alpha=5/4$ (as required in the analytic ADAF hot flow models \citealt{Narayan1995} and jet emitting disk models \citealt{Marcel2018}), this gives a magnetic field strength at the ISCO of $B_z(r_{isco})\sim 6\times 10^6$~G. Steeper radial dependence of the field allows larger $B_z(r_{isco})$.

-Similarly for the radial and azimuthal field components, the limit is now on the emissivity weighted mean field $\langle B_{r,\phi} \rangle sin(i) \lesssim 8\times 10^6$~G. Again, this allows higher field on the inner edge of the flow for standard Novikov-Thorone emissivity ($B_{r,\Phi}(r_{isco})\sim4\times 10^7$~G), but this still sets a stringent upper limit to the magnetic pressure inside the flow.
+Similarly for the radial and azimuthal field components, the limit is now on the emissivity weighted mean field $\langle B_{r,\phi} \rangle \sin(i) \lesssim 8\times 10^6$~G. Again, this allows higher field on the inner edge of the flow for standard Novikov-Thorone emissivity ($B_{r,\phi}(r_{isco})\sim4\times 10^7$~G), but this still sets a stringent upper limit to the magnetic pressure inside the flow.

+In the previous computation and figures we assumed a non rotating black hole with ISCO at 6 $R_g$.
+However, if the black hole is spinning, this value can be lower.
+Keeping the same magnetic field profile at the outer edge results in stronger magnetic field strength at the inner edge since the disk now extends closer to the black hole.
+This results in stronger Faraday depolarizataion/rotation effects for the X-ray photons.
+We note that in the case of a misaligned disk, such effect of the spin is not expected as the inner edge of the flow remains almost constant with the spin \citep{Fragile2009}.
+However the magentic field structure in this case would be more complex, and each simulation should be tested individually.

-We note that multi-temperature corona models can have the 2 keV and 8 keV emission coming from different radii inside the flow.
-Combined with the radial dependence of the magnetic field, this could also help reduce the expected difference in polarization fraction or angle within the IXPE bandpass.
-Each specific model should be tested.
+Multi-temperature corona models can have the 2 keV and 8 keV emission coming from different radii inside the flow.
+Combined with the radial dependence of the magnetic field, this could also reduce the expected difference in polarization fraction or angle within the IXPE bandpass.